parallel-protocol/parrallel-tokens/README.md

 ### Known Issues

 - When updating the FlashloanFeeRecipient current fees are not sent to the current recipient before update (to prevent that this function could be restricted with a timelock role on the AccessManager).
+- When feesRate=0 in the BridgeableToken, bridge can be done repeatedly to DOS swaps from LZ->Principal token.
+However, user will still pay fees to LZ.

 ### Audits